hspazio/hspazio.github.io/_posts/2017-11-27-elastic-notifier-gem.markdown

 ---
 layout: post
 title: "Introducing ElasticNotifier"
-date: 2017-11-28
+date: 2017-11-29
 tags: [ruby, elasticsearch, rails]
 comments: true
 ---

-[ElasticNotifier][elastic_notifier_github] is a gem that provides a simple API to send error notifications to an [ElasticSearch](https://www.elastic.co/) instance.
+[ElasticNotifier][elastic_notifier_github] is a gem that provides a simple API to send error notifications to an [ElasticSearch](https://www.elastic.co/) server.

 As you rescue errors in your application you can send them to an ElasticSearch index to be used later for analytics, reports and dashboards.

-Alternatively, ElasticNotifier is also compatible to [exception_notification](https://github.com/smartinez87/exception_notification) gem as Notifier plug-in.
+Alternatively, ElasticNotifier is also compatible with [exception_notification](https://github.com/smartinez87/exception_notification) gem as a Notifier plug-in.
-ExceptionNotification is a Rack middleware that intercepts any unhandled errors from a Rails (Sinatra or any other Rack-based applications) and sends sends notifications using various configurable notifiers.
+ExceptionNotification is a Rack middleware that intercepts any unhandled errors from Rails (Sinatra or any other Rack-based) applications and sends notifications using various configurable notifiers.

 ### Getting started